-A beautiful coastal resort town, Cascais is an easy day trip from the capital.
-You’ll be lured in by the city’s charming old town, filled with patterned pavements, quaint boutiques and a mix of architectural features.
-The beach area is a great escape in summertime, where you’ll find a lively coast full of sunseekers.
+A beautiful coastal resort town, Cascais is a popular day trip from Lisbon.
+You’ll be lured in by the city’s charming old town, filled with patterned pavements, quaint boutiques, and a mix of architectural features.
+The beach area is a great escape in the summertime, where you’ll find a lively coast full of sunseekers.
 It has been a busy fishing port since medieval times when King Luis I moved his summer activities to the Palacio da Cidadela, the town’s 17th-century waterfront fortress.
 Spend a day at Praia do Guincho watching the windsurfers, then take a break in the leafy Parque do Marechal.